-Habitat: Passiflora suberosa grows in all plant communities in the Bahamian Archipelago as well as human-disturbed habitats.
+Habitat: Passiflora suberosa grows in all plant communities in the Bahamian Archipelago as well as Human Altered environments.

-Distribution in Bahamas/Globally: Passiflora suberosa occurs on all island groupings within the Bahamian Archipelago as well as the tropical and subtropical New World.
+Distribution: Passiflora suberosa occurs on all island groupings within the Lucayan Archipelago as well as the tropical and subtropical New World.
 It has been introduced into the Old World tropics.

-Medicinal/Cultural/Economic usage: Passiflora suberosa is not used medicinally in the Bahamas.
+Medicinal/Cultural/Economic usage: Passiflora suberosa is not known to be used medicinally in the Lucayan Archipelago.
 The fruits are edible although not particularly tasty.